Skip to main content

 Peer Presentation Tool Kit

 UDSF's Peer Presentation Tool Kit.
 The Utah Down Syndrome Foundation provides an educational program for parents and school teachers called the Peer Presentation Tool Kit.
-This educational program promotes tolerance, acceptance, and inclusion of children with Down syndrome in the classroom.
-Order your UDSF Peer Presentation Kit today!
+This educational program promotes tolerance and acceptance of children with Down syndrome in the classroom.
+It helps school age peers understand what Down syndrome is and how they can help their friend with Down syndrome learn in an inclusive setting.
+The kit can be personalized and offers activities, books, and learning tools.
+World Down Syndrome Day in March or Down Syndrome Awareness month in October are perfect opportunities to use this tool and do a presentation.
+Oder your kit today!
+Learn More.

 Online Educational Resources